techstop/techstop/content/post/2019-01-19-android-broadcastreceiver.markdown

 Lets begin by creating a new project in Android Studio with an Empty Activity if you haven't already.
 We can call the project BroadcastReceiver.

 Create a new java class called BootUpService.
-The BootUpService class will extend Service.
+The BootUpService class will extend JobIntentService.
 This Service will be responsible for running what we need on boot up.
 Here's what it should look like…

 {{< highlight java >}}
 package com.gt.broadcastreceiver;

-import android.app.Service;
+import android.content.Context;
 import android.content.Intent;
+import android.os.Handler;
-import android.os.IBinder;
+import android.os.Looper;
 import android.widget.Toast;

+import androidx.annotation.NonNull;
+import androidx.core.app.JobIntentService;

-public class BootUpService extends Service {
+public class BootUpService extends JobIntentService {

-  @Override
+  // You can assign any number to your job id final static int job_id = 95;

-  public void onCreate() {
+  public static void enqueueWork(Context context, Intent intent) {
-    super.onCreate();
+    enqueueWork(context, BootUpService.class, job_id, intent);
   }

   @Override
-  public IBinder onBind(Intent intent) {
+  protected void onHandleWork(@NonNull Intent intent) {
-    return null;
-  }

-  @Override
-  public int onStartCommand(Intent intent, int flags, int startId) {
     // Any code you need to run on boot up can be placed here.
     // This is just a sample Toast message to show our BroadcastReceiver works.
+    // We'll be using a Handler to run our Toast since it needs to run on the UI thread.
+Otherwise you don't need it.
+    Handler handler = new Handler(Looper.getMainLooper());
+    handler.post(new Runnable() {
+      @Override
+      public void run() {
           Toast.makeText(getApplicationContext(), "Our BroadcastReceiver works!
 Fantastic!", Toast.LENGTH_LONG).show();

-    // Stops the Service after it's done. stopSelf();
-    // Do not restart the Service till the next reboot. return START_NOT_STICKY;
+      }
+    });
   }

 }